A quick TL;DR version for getting up and running with a Raspberry Pi with Raspberry Pi OS using the Lite release.

 Write image to SD card

-The only tool you need for writing the image to an SD card is dd.
+The only tool you need for writing the image to an SD card is a plain and simple dd.
 No need for any bloated GUIs.

 Unpack the SD image file with unxz